Denchyaknow/GitSite_Dencho/content/authors/admin/_index.md

 **Dencho - Game Developer, XR Researcher, and AI Enthusiast**

-Dencho is a Game Developer with a strong passion for XR (Extended Reality) technology.
-He has been involved in game development since 2004 and became a freelancer in 2016.
-By that time, he was already using C# and Unity every day.
+I am a dedicated Game Developer with a deep passion for XR (Extended Reality) technology, which I've been exploring since 2004.
+My journey as a freelancer began in 2016, by which time I was already proficient in C# and Unity, utilizing them daily in my work.

-He has had the opportunity to work with several notable companies and gain insights from industry mentors.
-Currently, his primary focus is on mastering XR and integrating it with AI.
-His long-term goal is to leverage machine learning and neural networking to create AI drone companions, enhancing the intelligence and realism of NPCs.
+Over the years, I've had the privilege of collaborating with several notable companies and benefiting from the insights of industry mentors.
+My current focus is on mastering XR and seamlessly integrating it with AI.
+My long-term goal is to harness the power of machine learning and neural networking to develop AI-driven drone companions, thereby enhancing the intelligence and realism of NPCs.

-As a freelancer, He is seeking a development studio where he can dedicate a significant part of his career.
-In his free time, he enjoys working on XR projects and contributing to the evolving metaverse.
-Whether for fun or work, he loves experimenting with new physics techniques and VFX to create more engaging experiences.
+As a freelancer, I am actively seeking a development studio where I can dedicate a significant portion of my career.
+In my free time, I enjoy working on XR projects and contributing to the evolving metaverse.
+Whether for fun or work, I am passionate about experimenting with new physics techniques and VFX to create more immersive and engaging experiences.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/Resume2024.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.